aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 ```

 Check the CloudFormation console for completion.
 Once the CFN stack is complete, SSH to the EC2 bastion instance using the keypair
 you entered in the efs/deploy-ec2.sh above.
-Replace the public DNS of your EC2 bastion instance and the path to your keypair
+You'll use the .pem file in the SSH statement.
+Replace the public DNS of your
-file in the statement below.
-You can find the DNS name of your EC2 bastion in the AWS EC2 Console - look in the CloudFormation
+EC2 bastion instance and the path to your keypair file in the statement below.
+You can find the DNS name of your EC2 bastion
-console for the instance created by the CloudFormation template:
+in the AWS EC2 Console - look in the CloudFormation console for the instance created by the CloudFormation template:

 ```bash
 ssh ec2-52-206-72-54.compute-1.amazonaws.com -i eks-c9-keypair.pem